OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 }
 ```

-If you don't use Viewstate, then look to the default master page of the ASP.NET Web Forms default template for a manual anti-CSRF token using a double-submit cookie.
+If you don't use Viewstate, then look to the default main page of the ASP.NET Web Forms default template for a manual anti-CSRF token using a double-submit cookie.

 ```csharp
 private const string AntiXsrfTokenKey = "__AntiXsrfToken";